wukailu/mujoco_panda/README.md

 ## Setup Instructions

-Once mujoco_py is correctly installed, this library can be used by sourcing the `set_env.sh` file.
+Once mujoco is correctly installed, this library can be used by sourcing the `set_env.sh` file.

 ```bash
 source set_env.sh